Lihis/ets2-job-logger/docs/API.md

 ## Token

-Requests sent to the API will contain an header `Authorization-token`.
-The value of the token is the value set in the settings to the `API Token` field.
+Requests sent to the API contains a header `Authorization-token`.
+The value of the header is the value of `API Token` from application settings.

 Application doesn't enforce any requirements for the token except that it is set.